Rajpratik71/eucalyptus-wiki/QA-Next.md

     > Write programs that do one thing and do it well.
 11. Use DNS by default in all QA tests.
 12. Track and manage resources.
 Allow for easy to extend resource policies. ie:groups, accounts, users, etc..
-Policies that may mimic machine 'leases' limits on length of time a system may be 'leased', count of resources a user/group can use, etc..
+Policies that may mimic resource (machines, san access, network addrs, etc) 'leases' limits on length of time a system may be 'leased', count of resources a user/group can use, etc..
+13. Look and feel should mimic our Eucalyptus interfaces where ever possible.